 Apple Farmer Annie by Monica Wellington is another favorite in our house.
 My son loves this author and I like how simple but informative this book is.
 Your little reader will learn about the basics of what happens at an apple orchard, but you can take it further if you want.
-On many of the pages there are chances to learn more, like the page about sorting and classifying, where there are apples ready to count 1-10, and sorted by colors.
+On many of the pages, there are chances to learn more.
+Such as the page about sorting and classifying, where there are apples ready to count 1-10, and sorted by colors.
 I love the last page that says that Annie is so happy to have her own apple farm.
-I loved that message and think it’s a lot more powerful than some may think, women on farms in most books are “farmer’s wives” and I love that there is no one but Annie doing her own thing.
+I loved that message and think it’s a lot more powerful than some may think.
+Women on farms in most books are “farmer’s wives” and I love that there is no one but Annie doing her own thing.

-Mr. Cookie Baker was an instant hit at our house.
+Mr. Cookie Baker by Monica Wellington was an instant hit at our house.
 The book is about who else, Mr. Cookie Baker and it shows the reader how he makes cookies from scratch, ices them and sells them.
 It’s a great book to explain baking and bakeries.
 My son loves the part where Mr. Cookie Baker eats a cookie after a long hard day and then says goodnight.
-I like the illustrations, they are bold and detailed without being cluttered and can almost tell the story all by themselves.
+I like the illustrations.
+They are bold and detailed without being cluttered and can almost tell the story all by themselves.
 Be warned though reading this will almost definitely make you crave a cookie or two.

 SQUEAKING OF ART, The Mice Go to the Museum by Monica Wellington is a fun book to read before and even more fun to read after a visit to a museum.
-This book follows a group of mice that all explore the museum, and the art on it’s walls.
-Each page is a different theme and the text is a dialogue between the mice and their Cat guide about the art displayed.
-The art itself are the author illustrator’s versions of art you will probably recognize.
-There are multiple paintings on each page and if you are like me and like to quiz yourself on your ability to name the painting and artist this book is for you.
+This book follows a group of mice that all explore the museum and the art on its walls.
+Each page is a different theme.
+The text is a dialogue between the mice and their Cat guide about the art displayed.
+The art itself is the author-illustrator’s version of art you will probably recognize.
+There are multiple paintings on each page.
+And if you are like me and like to quiz yourself on your ability to name the painting and artist this book is for you.
 There is a guide at the end of the book for every page.